-Natalie loves to create things, loves hunting for bargains and has been consistently writing a blog on themes of faith for the last two years with several articles having been published in the local paper.
+Natalie loves to create things, loves hunting for bargains and has been consistently writing a blog on themes of faith for several years with her articles having been published in a local paper.

 Gordon graduated with a masters degree (distinction) in Missional Leadership in 2019.
-He currently serves as a Governor at Fulston Manor secondary school and a trustee for Swale Foodbank.
-Gordon is currently helping to lead the Everyone a Witness initiative for Relational Mission.
+He currently serves as a Governor at Fulston Manor secondary school (Sittingbourne) and is a trustee for Swale Foodbank.
+Gordon also facilitates the Everyone a Witness initiative on behalf of Relational Mission.

 Gordon loves pioneering new initiatives and learning new skills along the way.
 In recent years he has:

 Adam & Lizzie have two young daughters and live in Teynham, a village on the outskirts of Sittingbourne.
 Their family were previously based at Faversham Community Church (part of our wider Relational Mission family) and began to explore the call of God in the Spring of 2018 after the Watsons were invited to share news of Hope Church Sittingbourne with FCC.

 In October 2018 the Gregory's publicly shared with FCC that they feel called as a family by God to be part of Hope Church Sittingbourne.

 Adam works in Sittingbourne with an organisation which provides accommodation and support to the homeless with the hope of empowering their clients to take the next step towards independence, breaking the cycle of homelessness.

 Lizzie works for CXK teaching English and employability to young people.
 She grew up in nearby Sheppey where she lived before marrying Adam.